-Smoking is prohibited in all buildings and is restricted to the designated areas at all times.
+Smoking is prohibited in all Company property (including buildings and vehicles) and is restricted to the designated areas at all times.
 No person is allowed to breach this rule.
 Visitors should be reminded of the rules on smoking when brought onto the premises.